19hours/sg-statutes/Accountants Act - AA2004.md

 #### Appointment and duties of Registrar

+7.

-7\.—(1)  The Authority shall, from among its officers, appoint —(a) a Registrar of Public Accountants; and
+—(1)  The Authority shall, from among its officers, appoint —

+(a)

+a Registrar of Public Accountants; and

+(b)

-(b) such number of Deputy Registrars and Assistant Registrars of Public Accountants as the Authority considers necessary.
+such number of Deputy Registrars and Assistant Registrars of Public Accountants as the Authority considers necessary.

 (2)  The Registrar shall —

+(a)

-(a) carry out the functions and duties and exercise the powers conferred on him by this Act in accordance with such general or special directions as the Authority or the Oversight Committee may from time to time give to him;
+carry out the functions and duties and exercise the powers conferred on him by this Act in accordance with such general or special directions as the Authority or the Oversight Committee may from time to time give to him;

+(b)

-(b) attend all meetings of the Oversight Committee and record the proceedings thereof;
+attend all meetings of the Oversight Committee and record the proceedings thereof;

+(c)

-(c) conduct the correspondence and deal with such matters as may be assigned to him by the Authority or the Oversight Committee;
+conduct the correspondence and deal with such matters as may be assigned to him by the Authority or the Oversight Committee;

+(d)

-(d) issue all certificates and notices required to be issued under this Act; and
+issue all certificates and notices required to be issued under this Act; and

+(e)

-(e) collect all fees payable under this Act and pay all amounts so collected into the funds of the Authority.
+collect all fees payable under this Act and pay all amounts so collected into the funds of the Authority.

 (3)  Subject to such restrictions and limitations as the Authority or Oversight Committee may determine, the powers and duties of the Registrar under this Act may be exercised and discharged by a Deputy Registrar or an Assistant Registrar.

 #### Registers

+8.

-8\.—(1)  The Registrar shall be responsible for the custody and maintenance of —(a) the Register of Public Accountants;
+—(1)  The Registrar shall be responsible for the custody and maintenance of —

+(a)

+the Register of Public Accountants;

+(b)

-(b) the Register of Public Accounting Corporations;
+the Register of Public Accounting Corporations;

 [11/2006 wef 06/10/2006]

+(c)

-(c) the Register of Public Accounting Firms; and
+the Register of Public Accounting Firms; and

 [11/2006 wef 06/10/2006]

+(d)

-(d) the Register of Public Accounting Limited Liability Partnerships.
+the Register of Public Accounting Limited Liability Partnerships.

 [11/2006 wef 06/10/2006]

 (2)  The Registrar shall —

+(a)

-(a) record —
+record —

+(i)

-(i) in the Register of Public Accountants the name and relevant particulars of every public accountant who is registered under this Act or whose registration has been suspended or cancelled;
+in the Register of Public Accountants the name and relevant particulars of every public accountant who is registered under this Act or whose registration has been suspended or cancelled;

+(ii)

-(ii) in the Register of Public Accounting Corporations the name and relevant particulars of every accounting corporation that is approved under this Act or that has had its approval revoked;
+in the Register of Public Accounting Corporations the name and relevant particulars of every accounting corporation that is approved under this Act or that has had its approval revoked;

 [11/2006 wef 06/10/2006]

+(iii)

-(iii) in the Register of Public Accounting Firms the name and relevant particulars of every accounting firm that is approved under this Act or that has had its approval revoked; and
+in the Register of Public Accounting Firms the name and relevant particulars of every accounting firm that is approved under this Act or that has had its approval revoked; and

 [11/2006 wef 06/10/2006]

+(iv)

-(iv) in the Register of Public Accounting Limited Liability Partnerships the name and relevant particulars of every accounting LLP that is approved under this Act or that has had its approval revoked;
+in the Register of Public Accounting Limited Liability Partnerships the name and relevant particulars of every accounting LLP that is approved under this Act or that has had its approval revoked;

 [11/2006 wef 06/10/2006]

+(b)

-(b) allow any person to inspect the Register of Public Accountants, the Register of Public Accounting Corporations, the Register of Public Accounting Firms or the Register of Public Accounting Limited Liability Partnerships in such manner and on such terms as the Oversight Committee may determine;
+allow any person to inspect the Register of Public Accountants, the Register of Public Accounting Corporations, the Register of Public Accounting Firms or the Register of Public Accounting Limited Liability Partnerships in such manner and on such terms as the Oversight Committee may determine;

 [11/2006 wef 06/10/2006]

+(c)

-(c) insert in the appropriate register any change in the names or relevant particulars recorded therein that may have been notified to him or that may otherwise have come to his knowledge; and
+insert in the appropriate register any change in the names or relevant particulars recorded therein that may have been notified to him or that may otherwise have come to his knowledge; and

+(d)

-(d) correct any error in any entry in any of the registers.
+correct any error in any entry in any of the registers.

 #### Certificate of Registrar

-9\.
+9.

   Where any question arises as to whether or not —

+(a)

-(a) a person is or was a public accountant registered under this Act;
+a person is or was a public accountant registered under this Act;

+(b)

-(b) a company is or was an accounting corporation approved under this Act;
+a company is or was an accounting corporation approved under this Act;

+(c)

-(c) a firm is or was an accounting firm approved under this Act;
+a firm is or was an accounting firm approved under this Act;

+(ca)

-(ca) a limited liability partnership is or was an accounting LLP approved under this Act; or
+a limited liability partnership is or was an accounting LLP approved under this Act; or

 [11/2006 wef 06/10/2006]

+(d)

-(d) an entry in any register kept under this Act is accurate or correct,
+an entry in any register kept under this Act is accurate or correct,

 a certificate issued by the Registrar addressing such question shall be admissible as evidence in any proceedings and shall be prima facie evidence of the facts stated therein.